 Hip dysplasia$3,000 - $8,000Varies by providerOften excluded as hereditary.
 Common in German Shepherds, Labradors

-Disclaimer: Vet costs are indicative estimates based on Australian veterinary pricing as at March 2026.
-Actual costs vary by location, severity and individual vet practice.
-Coverage details vary between providers - always check the PDS.
+Disclaimer: Treatment costs are indicative estimates based on Australian veterinary pricing as at April 2026.
+Actual costs vary by location, case severity and individual vet practice.
+Coverage specifics differ between providers - always read the Product Disclosure Statement (PDS) before purchasing.

 How Dog Age Affects Cover & Premiums

-Most Australian pet insurers accept puppies from 6 - 8 weeks old.
-Premiums are lowest for puppies and young dogs, then increase each year as the risk of illness rises.
-Enrolling early is one of the most effective ways to keep premiums manageable and ensure no conditions are classified as pre-existing.
+Australian pet insurers typically accept puppies from 8 weeks old.
+Monthly premiums are lowest at the puppy stage and increase each renewal as the statistical likelihood of illness rises.
+Enrolling your dog while young is one of the most effective strategies for keeping premiums manageable over the long term and ensuring that no conditions end up classified as pre-existing.

 🐶